 Are you thriving on-trail?
 Or just surviving?
-Find out in this new Pop Quiz, designed to help you thrive.
+Find out in this new quiz, designed to help you thrive.

 Regardless if you hike long-distance trails for sport or recreation, how you feel while you’re out there matters to me.
 Not only because I want you to feel good when you’re on-trail, but because I want hiking long-distance trails to be seen as something healthy; because ultimately, I think it is.
 However, when people who are attempting to complete a long-distance trail are complaining about the following things, or worse, have to leave the trail and cut their attempts short because of one or more of them, it bums me out and gives the trail a bad reputation too.